Zegnat/browserext-merge-windows/README.md

 Beside this Window Merger tries to stick to the Linux mantra of “Do One Thing and Do It Well”.

-Some other tab management extensions you may like:

-* **[FoxyTab][]** — for the all in one thing.
-If Window Merger does not satisfy your habits, chances are a configuration of FoxyTab exists that does!
-* **[Duplicate Tabs Closer][]** — for cleaning tabs after merging windows.
-If getting rid only of windows is not enough, Duplicate Tabs Closer can help you to clear out tabs as well!

 ## Usage